rob4102/gmx-contract/README.md

 ## Overview

 `Tenet Wallet v4` is a Solidity smart contract designed to manage a dual-ownership wallet with built-in support for interacting with DeFi protocols.
 The contract allows two owners to jointly manage deposits, withdrawals, and token swaps.
-It integrates with external DeFi contracts such as `OrderBook`, `PositionRouter`, and `Router` to create and manage trading positions, execute swaps, and approve token spending.
+It integrates with GMX contracts; `OrderBook`, `PositionRouter`, and `Router` to create and manage trading positions, execute swaps, and approve token spending.

 ## Features